AEADataEditor/replication-template-development/sample-language-report.md

 > [REQUIRED] Please provide a clear description of access modality and source location for this dataset.
 For Bloomberg data, provide the "ticker".
 If a permission to redistribute these data has been obtained, store it within the openICPSR repository.

+If using NHGIS data:

+> [NOTE] IPUMS has a new API system for creating (reproducible) extracts from NHGIS data.
+See [https://developer.ipums.org/docs/get-started/](https://developer.ipums.org/docs/get-started/).
+We strongly encourage you to Construct a valid JSON-formatted request, and provide that JSON file as part of the repository.
+Please feel free to reach out to IPUMS for assistance.

 > [REQUIRED] Please specify how long the data will be preserved in the restricted-access location.